antronerds/r2-tutorials/docs/Multiple_Datasets.md

 Tutorial step 1
 ---------------

-1. Use �Across Datasets� in field 1 by default the �megasampler� option is selected in field 2 and click �next�.
+1. Use "Across Datasets" in field 1 by default the "megasampler" option is selected in field 2 and click "next".
     [![](_static/images/MultipleDatasets_across.png)**Figure
     1: Using across
     datasets**](_static/images/MultipleDatasets_across.png)
-2. Leave �u133p2, mas5.0� at the �type of data� option and select � XPO sampler� at �use presets�.
+2. Leave "u133p2, mas5.0" at the "type of data" option and select " XPO sampler" at "use presets".
 The meaning of presets will be explained later on.

 +--------------------------------------------------------------------------+